twilio/voice-quickstart-ios/README.md

 ```

 ### <a name="bullet10"></a>10.
 Receive an incoming call
 You are now ready to receive incoming calls.
-Rebuild your app and hit your application server's **/placeCall** endpoint: `https://{YOUR_SERVER_URL}/placeCall`.
+Rebuild your app and hit your application server's **/placeCall** endpoint: `https://{YOUR_SERVER_URL}/placeCall` (If your app server is written in PHP, then you need `.php` extension at the end).
 This will trigger a Twilio REST API request that will make an inbound call to your mobile app.
 Once your app accepts the call, you should hear a congratulatory message.

 <kbd><img height="667px" src="Images/incoming-call.png"/></kbd>